Credit for the above footage goes to my father in law Kong C. in Hong Kong.

 Chinese Military Combat Methods

-Shortly after the liberation Sino-Russo relationship was at a all times high, logistic and material support from Russia to the CCP helped with the modernization efforts desperately needed.
+Shortly after the liberation Sino-Russo relations were at a all times high, logistic and material support from Russia to the CCP helped with the modernization efforts desperately needed.
 However, after the dead of Stalin the new head of the USSR Nikita Khrushchev denounced the past leader, which caused an ideological rift in Sino-Russian relations in the early 1950s.
 This split and the battle field experiences outside China’s borders against larger opponents were some of the reasons the Chinese decided to create a new approach that differ from the Russians.
 One of such changes was the creation of new sets of routines which are not traditional in the strict sense (coming from one of the many styles practiced during the Republican period) but rather a hybrid of old and new methods.

 After the Korean conflict the PLA commissioned the creation of a new combat system that would later be known as Capture Enemy Personnel (for intelligence purposes) Boxing/Bu Fu Quan.
 This method became and still is taught to military scouts.
 It includes an empty hand and a dagger routine teaching soldiers the basics of hand to hand combat, capture of enemy sentries for interrogation, conditioning methods to be able to withstand blows as well as to be able to strike with power.
 Other skills taught to these men consisted of climbing, swimming, driving, shooting, obstacle crossing, Chinese wrestling etc. By 1960 the team developing the Bu Fu method had collected about two hundred different techniques that included wrestling and joint locking techniques.
 However, they were ordered to simplify the curriculum and by 1964 the final program was then released to the armed forces.
 Capture Enemy Personnel (for intelligence purposes) Boxing was published/reproduced in different manuals with additional sections thereafter.
 The version we have from 1974 is a series of fold-able brochures for two empty hand routines and one for dagger including short descriptions for each move without applications.